 To date, the Company has financed its cash requirements primarily from its public offerings, share issuances, contract revenues from its Licensing and Collaboration Agreements (LCAs) and grants.
 The Company is a clinical stage company and is exposed to all the risks inherent to establishing a business.
 Inherent to the Company's business are various risks and uncertainties, including the substantial uncertainty as to whether current projects will succeed and our ability to raise additional capital as needed.
 These risks may require us to take certain measures such as delaying, reducing or eliminating certain programs.
 The Company's success may depend in part upon its ability to (i) establish and maintain a strong patent position and protection, (ii) enter into collaborations with partners in the pharmaceutical and biopharmaceutical industries, (iii) successfully move its product candidates through clinical development, (iv) attract and retain key personnel and (v) acquire capital to support its operations.

 3. Contract revenues and other operating income

-For the three and six months ended June 30, 2023 and 2022 AC Immune generated no contract revenues.
+For the three and nine months ended September 30, 2023, AC Immune generated no contract revenues in comparison to CHF 3.9 million in contract revenues in the prior comparable period.